Sophivorus/WikitextStandardStyle/README.md

 # Wikitext Standard Style

-JavaScript tool for normalizing wikitext, inspired in https://standardjs.com
+JavaScript tool for standardizing wikitext, inspired in https://standardjs.com

 Install by adding the following to your personal common.js